IBMDeveloperUK/Santa-as-a-Service-workshop/workshop1.md

 Nicely done!
 This is it for the frontend...
 But what is our app without something happening in the backend?
 It must feel lonely.
 Let's fix that.

 ### Backend flow

+On the backend side, there's only a few things we need to do:
+* Get the picture that's taken
+* Send it to Watson Visual Recognition to get the face position
+* Send the position back to the frontend so it can put the beard on the face using WebSockets

+Before we start, you'll need to add the camera node to your Node-RED instance as it's not installed by default.
+To do so, click on the Hamburger menu at the top right, select `Manage palette`, go to the `Install` tab and look for `node-red-contrib-web-components`.
+Click install and give it a few moments.
+All set!

+1. In the nodes panel on the left-hand side of the Node-RED UI, search for the `Component Camera` node with one output and drag it onto the canvas.
+Double click on it and set the `Connection ID` to `beard-picture`.
+This is the same ID we've set in the HTML, that's how we're going to get the picture data.
+2. Back in the node panel, search for the `visual recognition` node and drag it onto the canvas, it should automatically pick up your Watson credentials so no configuration is needed.
+3. Now, drag and drop the `change` node to the palette, open it and configure it to set the `msg.payload` to `msg.result`.
+This will set the results from the Visual Recognition node to the payload property.
+4. Last, look for the websocket **output** node and drag it to the canvas.
+This one requires a bit of configuration:
+* Click on it and set `Type` to `Listen on`
+* Under `Path` select `Add new websocket-listener` and click on the pen to edit it
+* Set `Path` to `/beard-me`, which is the endpoint of our app, leave the other property to `payload` (this is what will send as a message)
+* Click `Add` at the top right and then `Done`.
+5. You should now have a flow that looks like this:
+// insert screenshot

+Nice!
+Your app should now be ready to *put a beard on it*!
+Hit the big Deploy button at the top right and access your app at `your-node-red-url/beard-me`, show us your best faces. ;)